 The Group does not use cartons, paper and plastics as packaging materials.
-Therefore, the Group does not consume packaging materials.
+Therefore, the Group does not use any particular packaging materials for its finished products (i.e. cylinder blocks and cylinder heads).

 The Group will continue to closely monitor the utilisation of resources and conduct regular assessment to seek better ways for contributing to environmental protection.